-When selecting and implementing BMPs it is important to identify if a particular practice is feasible in a given location.
-Site feature suitability and practice alignment with stakeholder values should be considered.
-It is also important to determine how effective the practice will be at achieving goals, objectives, and targets.
-Table 11 provides a list of BMPs identified by watershed stakeholders.
-BMPs in bold font show those practices included in the conceptual plan.
-Included in Table 11 is a rating of each practice's efficacy to address identified water and soil goals.
-While only the practices in bold are included in the conceptual plan and nutrient reduction calculations, the other practices will be important to consider when making decisions about water and soil improvement.
-Figure 16 provides a map of a conceptual BMP implementation scenario that sites BMPs in locations intended to achieve maximum benefit (e.g. nitrate removal wetlands being placed at strategic locations or bioreactors placed at drainage tile outlets).
+Table 10 provides a list of BMPs identified by watershed stakeholders.
+BMPs in bold show those practices included in the conceptual plan.
+Included in the table is a rating of each practice's efficacy at addressing identified water and soil goals.
+While only the practices in bold were included in the conceptual plan and reduction calculations, other practices will be important to consider when making decisions about water and soil improvement.
+Figure 16 provides a map of a conceptual BMP implementation scenario.
+This scenario places BMPs in locations intended to achieve maximum benefit (e.g. nitrate removal wetlands being placed at strategic locations or bioreactors placed at drainage tile outlets).
+This scenario represents one of many combinations of practices which could achieve the goals identified in this watershed plan.
 See Appendix I for a larger map of the conceptual plan.
+Appendix L displays further conservation possibilities based on the Agricultural Conservation Planning Framework.